amiraine/twitter-clone/README.md

 # Twitter clone

-#### A locally functional version of Twitter with a new UI and new features - 5/2/2018
+#### A locally functional version of Twitter - 5/2/2018

 #### By **Ami**

 ## Description
-A local rebuild of Twitter.
+A local rebuild of Twitter (https://twitter.com/) built in Angular 6.0 that contains the following UI features:
+  * A top-anchored navigation bar.
+  * User module containing avatar, name, and username
+  * Trending topic module
+  * New tweet input
+  * A timeline populated with tweets from other "users"

 ### Specs